Mykola Zlochevsky

-Biography
+Career

 Business

 In 2002, he co-founded the largest independent oil and natural gas company Burisma Holdings with Mykola Lisin - Zlochevsky and Lisin each owned a 50% interest in Burisma Holdings.
 Lisin, was co-founder of Infoks fuel trading and refining holding, and his former college classmate and party colleague through changing affiliations.
 Zlochevsky was vice-president of Infoks until, like Lisin, entering parliament in 2002.

-Lisin died in a spectacular car crash while driving his Lamborghini Diablo on 17 April 2011.
+Lisin died in a car crash on 17 April 2011.
 At the time Burisma had shares in the Ukrainian gas and oil producers Aldea, Pari, Esko-Pivnich, and the First Ukrainian Petroleum Company.

 Burisma Holdings changed owners in 2011 when it was taken over by the off-shore Cyprus enterprise Brociti Investments, and subsequently, moved addresses under the same roof as Ukrnaftoburinnya (UNB) and Esko-Pivnich, two gas companies which were partly owned by Ihor Kolomoyskyi through off-shore entities in the British Virgin Islands.
 Kolomoyskiy already controlled the conglomerate Privat Group.
 In the 2012 the CEO of UNB, Oleh Kanivets, confirmed Kolomoysky as the owner of Burisma saying, “The Privat Group is the immediate owner.
 This company [Burisma] was founded by Mykola Zlochevsky some time ago, but he later sold his shares to the Privat Group.”

 Following the 2022 Russian invasion of Ukraine Zlochevsky donated hundreds of millions Ukrainian Hryvnia's (UAH) to the Armed Forces of Ukraine, the Ukrainian Special Operations Forces and the "Army of Drones" project of the Ukrainian government.